Patient education: Pneumonia in adults (Beyond the Basics)

 Pseudomonas aeruginosa pneumonia

-Risk factors and prevention of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults
+Risk factors and prevention of hospital-acquired and ventilator-associated pneumonia in adults

 Sputum cultures for the evaluation of bacterial pneumonia